- A CBD tincture is cannabidiol in liquid form obtained by extracting the compound from the hemp plant.

 - CBD tinctures are not the same as CBD oils, although the terms are often used interchangeably.
 They differ in the production process used and the ingredients they contain.

-- Two standard methods of taking tinctures are by adding CBD drops to food and taking it sublingually.
+- Two standard methods of taking tinctures are by adding CBD drops to food, or taking it sublingually.

 - Interested users should visit a physician before they decide to purchase and use any CBD product.